-Graduate study is offered through the Faculty of Arts and Sciences, the Feinstein School of Education and Human Development, the School of Business, the School of Nursing and the School of Social Work.
-Though many departments review applications on a continuing basis, the Faculty of Arts and Sciences, the Feinstein School of Education and Human Development and the School of Business require that all application materials be received by March 1 to ensure full acceptance to the fall term and by November 1 to ensure full acceptance to the spring term.
-In addition, late applications will be considered for the C.G.S. in Advanced Counseling program on a space-available basis until June 1 for full acceptance in the fall term.
-The School Psychology program and Clinical Mental Health Counseling program in the Feinstein School of Education and Human Development and the Master of Social Work program in the School of Social Work have one application deadline of February 1 and the Master of Nursing in the School of Nursing has a deadline of February 15 to ensure full acceptance into the programs, which begin in the fall term.
+Graduate study is offered through the Faculty of Arts and Sciences, the Feinstein School of Education and Human Development, the School of Management, the School of Nursing, and the School of Social Work.
+Though many departments review applications on a continuing basis, the Faculty of Arts and Sciences, the Feinstein School of Education and Human Development, and the School of Management require that all application materials be received by March 1 to ensure full acceptance to the fall term and by November 1 to ensure full acceptance to the spring term.
+The school psychology program in the Feinstein School of Education and Human Development has one application deadline of February 1 to ensure full acceptance into the program, which begins in the fall term.
 Information on admission requirements and deadlines can be found at www.ric.edu/academics/graduate.php.

 For all degree programs, the materials listed below should be submitted to the dean responsible for that program.